tyh835/PyJam/README.md

 `jam setup domain <name>` - Create and configure a Route53 domain records for S3 or CloudFront.

-- `--s3`: create records to point to S3 bucket with corresponding domain name.
+- `--s3`: create records to point to S3 hosted website with corresponding domain name.
 NOTE: bucket name must be the same as domain name.

 - `--cf`: create records to point a CloudFront distribution.
 NOTE: distribution CNAME must point to the domain name.